-11. “What challenges do you face in your role?”
+14. “What challenges do you face in your role?”

 This is an engaging follow-up question to keep the conversation going.
-It’s better asked as two separate questions (if you ask somebody two questions they’ll usually only answer one of them).
+It’s better asked as two separate questions (if you ask somebody two questions, they’ll usually only answer one of them).

 Ask how the challenges uncovered by the previous question are stopping the prospect from reaching their business objectives and then follow that up with a question about the implication if these challenges aren’t addressed to make the prospect feel the pain of inaction and increase urgency around your solution.

-13. “What is currently slowing down your workflow?”
+16. “What is currently slowing down your workflow?”

 This question is a great conversation starter (whether on a call or via email) that yields information about pain points and helps position you as the customer’s ally.
 This question leads you to the following questions below.

-14. “How would changing this process make your job easier?”
+17. “How would changing this process make your job easier?”

-Sebastian Schaeffer of dofollow.io says “this question gives me insight into what someone prioritizes in their role and allows me to start tailoring an approach that is more likely to resonate with the individual.”
+Sebastian Schaeffer of dofollow.io says, “this question gives me insight into what someone prioritizes in their role and allows me to start tailoring an approach that is more likely to resonate with the individual.”

 “When they're explaining their pain points, I like to ask this question because I want them to feel some context for what it means to have this pain,” says Khabeer Rockley at The 5% Institute.
 “This gives the pain a price, either monetary or time-wise.
 From there, I just need to ensure my product or service comes in at a lower price than their pain’s price, and I'm onto a no-brainer sale.”

-16. “If we don’t get this fixed, how will it impact you personally?”
+19. “If we don’t get this fixed, how will it impact you personally?”

-Often a client’s goals and needs are different from those experienced by the company.
+Often a prospect’s goals and needs are different from those experienced by the company.
 Your contact likely has career and advancement goals, for example.
 Starting a conversation about their personal goals, pains, and fears helps to build the relationship further, builds more empathy, and positions you as one who can provide a solution to their personal job goals.